Is it HPV or Vaginal Yeast Infection?

 As some HPV types can go unnoticed for years, and they may be very dangerous, it’s crucial to get tested.
 Every sexually active person should get tested for HPV in order to prevent cancer.
 The best way to get tested is to visit a sexual health clinic.
 If you prefer more privacy, you order a test kit online.

-The MyLabBox test kit makes it easy for you to take swabs from your vagina and mouth.
-A few days after you send them back, you’ll receive the results along with a free physician consultation in case it turned out positive.
+The MyLabBox send you a test kit which makes it easy for you to take swabs from your vagina and mouth.
+Put them back in the attached prepaid envelope and send it back.
+Within 48 hours you’ll receive the results by email and you can have a free physician consultation in case you test positive.

 What I like about MyLabBox is that it makes it easy for you to get tested from the comfort of your home and the results come back quickly and are 100% accurate.